big-data-lab-team/benchmark-har-data-stream/README.md

 Then we compile all the binary to run the experiment.
 ```
 mkdir bin
-./setup.sh
+./setup_xp0.sh
 ```
-The setup.sh script take care of compiling the binary files and placing these files into a directory related to the dataset name.
+This script take care of compiling the binary files and placing these files into a directory related to the dataset name.

 Then we extract the datasets and we place the dataset in memory.
 ```
-tar xf datasets.tar.xz
+tar xf datasets_xp0.tar.xz
 cp *.log /tmp
 ```